eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Unit verifies the access certificate presented to it by the PID Provider or Attestation Provider in its Issuer metadata according to [OpenID4VCI].
-Additionally, to verify the legal status of the Provider and the type(s) of attestation it issues), the Wallet Unit checks the registration information contained in the registration certificate (if available in the Issuer metadata) or in the online service of the Registrar indicated in the access certificate.
+Additionally, to verify the legal status of the Provider and the type(s) of attestation it issues, the Wallet Unit checks the registration information contained in the registration certificate (if available in the Issuer metadata) or in the online service of the Registrar indicated in the access certificate.